MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 ## Diagnostic Testing

 You can assess the state and health of your environment with the set of diagnostic tests found in this Administration Utility.
 Armed with this information, you can identify unresponsive components, execution problems, and access the log files.
-The set of diagnostic tests include a general health check of the configuration and  the trace of R code executions or web service executions.
+The set of diagnostic tests include a general health check of the configuration and  the trace of R and Python code executions or web service executions.

 [Learn how to run the diagnostics and troubleshoot.](configure-run-diagnostics.md)